ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/autofactories.md

 configured to run via an IOC container, this often means one of two things:

 - Taking a dependency on an instance of the IOC container
-  - *This can be achieved in Rezolver either by injecting an instance of @Rezolver.IResolveContext or <xref:System.IServiceProvider>*
+  - *This can be achieved in Rezolver either by injecting an instance of @Rezolver.ResolveContext or <xref:System.IServiceProvider>*
 - Taking a dependency on a factory delegate

 The second of these two approaches is something that can be set up in Rezolver manually as follows: